 \subsection{Dataset}

-\textbf{Training Datasets.} The CLIP model is originally pretrained on 400 million image-text pairs sourced from the web, and we continue to fine-tune the model based on this pretraining.
+\paragraph{Training Datasets.} The CLIP model is originally pretrained on 400 million image-text pairs sourced from the web, and we continue to fine-tune the model based on this pretraining.
 In our experiments, we use the widely adopted cross-modal text-image retrieval dataset MSCOCO \cite{COCO}.
-MSCOCO is chosen for its rich annotations of diverse objects, attributes, and relationships, which enhance the model's semantic understanding in complex multimodal tasks.
+MSCOCO is chosen for its rich annotations of diverse objects, attributes, and relationships, which enhance the model's semantic understanding in multimodal tasks.

-\textbf{Evaluation Dataset.} We evaluated our method on several vision-language compositional benchmarks: ARO, VALSE \cite{VALSE}, and SugarCrepe \cite{SugarCrepe} (bias-mitigated version of CREPE \cite{crepe}).
+\paragraph{Evaluation Dataset.} We evaluate our method on several vision-language compositional benchmarks: ARO, VALSE \cite{VALSE}, and SugarCrepe \cite{SugarCrepe} (a bias-mitigated version of CREPE \cite{crepe}).
 Each test example in these datasets includes an image along with a corresponding correct description and a modified incorrect description.
-The model’s task is to determine which description. \begin{itemize} \item \textbf{ARO} \cite{Neg-CLIP}.
+The model’s task is to determine which description is correct. \begin{itemize} \item \textbf{ARO} \cite{Neg-CLIP}.
 This is a CR benchmark that includes positive or negative captions and evaluates sensitivity to word order.
-Word-order negative sentences are created by reordering words, which changes sentence semantics in attributes, relationships, and word order meaning.
-ARO is constructed from images and captions from COCO, Flick30K \cite{Flickr30k}, and Visual Genome \cite{VG}. \item \textbf{VALSE} \cite{VALSE}.
+Word-order negative sentences are created by reordering words, which changes sentence semantics in attributes, relationships, and word order meaning. \item \textbf{VALSE} \cite{VALSE}.
 This benchmark evaluates VLMs' understanding of linguistic phenomena.
 It includes six tests on structures: morphological syntax, verb-argument structure, and word order.
 These tests require models to accurately link visual elements to linguistic descriptions, assessing visual understanding and alignment of these phenomena. \item \textbf{SugarCrepe} \cite{SugarCrepe}.
 This benchmark uses LLMs to generate fluent and meaningful negative samples, avoiding biases introduced by traditionally used rule-based templates.
 It employs an adversarial improvement mechanism to minimize evaluation biases and ensures the reliability of results. \end{itemize}